commeta/consciousness/The-principle-of-operation-of-a-neuron.md

 #### 6.5. Ключевые источники

-5. Buzsáki, G. (2019).
-The brain from inside out.
-Oxford University Press.
-6. Kandel, E. R., Schwartz, J. H., Jessell, T. M., Siegelbaum, S. A., & Hudspeth, A. J. (2012).
+- [6] Kandel, E. R., Schwartz, J. H., Jessell, T. M., Siegelbaum, S. A., & Hudspeth, A. J. (2012).
 Principles of neural science (Vol. 5).
 New York: McGraw-hill.

-7. Dayan, P., & Abbott, L. F. (2001).
-Theoretical neuroscience: computational and mathematical modeling of neural systems.
-MIT press.
-8. Hebb, D. O. (1949).
+- [8] Hebb, D. O. (1949).
 The organization of behavior: A neuropsychological theory.
 Wiley.

-9. Malenka, R. C., & Bear, M. F. (2004).
+- [9] Malenka, R. C., & Bear, M. F. (2004).
 LTP and LTD: an embarrassment of riches.
 Neuron, 44(1), 5-21.

-10. Hasselmo, M. E. (1999).
-Neuromodulation: acetylcholine and memory consolidation.
-Trends in cognitive sciences, 3(9), 351-359.
+- [5] Buzsáki, G. (2019).
+The brain from inside out.
+Oxford University Press.

-14. Lorenz, E. N. (1963).
+- [14] Lorenz, E. N. (1963).
 Deterministic nonperiodic flow.
 Journal of the atmospheric sciences, 20(2), 130-141.

-15. Rössler, O. E. (1976).
+- [15] Rössler, O. E. (1976).
 An equation for continuous chaos.
 Physics Letters A, 57(5), 397-398.

+- [7] Dayan, P., & Abbott, L. F. (2001).
+Theoretical neuroscience: computational and mathematical modeling of neural systems.
+MIT press.

-16. McClelland, J. L., McNaughton, B. L., & O'Reilly, R. C. (1995).
+- [16] McClelland, J. L., McNaughton, B. L., & O'Reilly, R. C. (1995).
 Why there are complementary learning systems in the hippocampus and neocortex: insights from the successes and failures of connectionist models of learning and memory.
 Psychological review, 102(3), 419-457.

-17. Kumaran, D., Hassabis, D., & McClelland, J. L. (2016).
+- [17] Kumaran, D., Hassabis, D., & McClelland, J. L. (2016).
 What learning systems do intelligent agents need?
 Complementary learning systems theory updated.
 Trends in Cognitive Sciences, 20(7), 512-534.

+- [10] Hasselmo, M. E. (1999).
+Neuromodulation: acetylcholine and memory consolidation.
+Trends in cognitive sciences, 3(9), 351-359.

 ### 7. Математическое моделирование